duttalab/duttalab.github.io/README.md

-# SPLangLab
+# spidaɪlæb
-These are the pages for the Speech and Language Processing Laboratory at The English and Foreign Languages University, Hyderabad.
+These are the pages for the Speech Dynamics Laboratory (spidaɪlæb) at the School of Languages and Linguistics, Jadavpur University.